-Some of you may be wondering whether this is because there is something seriously wrong with your air conditioning unit or duct-work, but you’d be surprised to hear that's not typically the case.
-More often than not, the ceiling or wall air vents (namely diffusers and grilles) are the culprits.
+You may be wondering whether this is because there is something wrong with your air conditioning unit or duct-work, but you’d be surprised to hear that's not typically the case.
+More often than not, the ceiling or wall air vents (see also: air diffusers, grilles, and registers) are the culprits.

 - Hot air can hold much more humidity than cold air.

 - As the humidity in the air rises, so does the dew point.

 - The cold air that your a/c is blowing out is below the dew point which causes the vent to condensate.

 Unfortunately, most popular air diffusers and grilles are made from metal (commonly aluminum or steel).
 This is a problem because metal responds very quickly to temperature changes (the surface of a metal diffuser becomes cold shortly after you turn the a/c on).
 Warm air has the ability to contain more moisture than cold air.
 It loses that ability when it comes into contact with a cold surface and creates water droplets as a result.
 That's condensation.

 Picture this: If you’ve ever gone outside and enjoyed an ice-cold can of soda on a hot afternoon, chances are you’ve noticed that tiny droplets would start to appear almost instantaneously.